Do you use certified organic feed?

 What seasoning do you use in your burgers and sausages?

-We only ever use organic herbs and spices and Himalayan salt.
+We only ever use organic herbs and spices and sea salt.
 We never use

 artificial colourings, flavourings or preservatives and only use natural casings.
 Our sausages are made from the same beef, pork and lamb we sell in our whole meat products.